 Who can see your data?

-Members of the PCC and the Parish Administrator have access according to their need to carry out legitimate functions.
+Members of the PCCs and the Parish Administrator have access according to their need to carry out legitimate functions.
 Other members of the congregation with specific roles (for example wedding and baptism co-ordinators and those who deliver magazines) will see the specific information that they need to carry out their roles.
-Some information is only seen by the Vicar.

 Should you request it, your marriage details will be given to the civic registrar.
 In addition, wedding, banns and baptism (and burial) registers, when full, must be deposited at the civic archives.
 When that happens we no longer have control of, nor responsibility for, your data.